 Andrew W. Locke ‘03

-Served in the 2nd Ranger Battalion of the 75th Ranger Regiment, deployed to Iraq as a Stryker vehicle platoon leader, followed by three mission-specific Ranger engagements in Afghanistan … infantry officer and a rugby sevens coach in the U.S. Army World Class Athlete Program … assistant coach for the U.S. women’s rugby team at the 2016 Olympic Games in Rio de Janeiro … member of West Point ‘07 … two-time collegiate rugby All-American at West Point and a member of the Under-19 U.S. National Team … senior captain as Army collected three top-8 finishes at the USA Rugby National Collegiate Championship Tournament during his career … three-year captain as a six-year member of the Army Select-Side 7s team which won the U.S. Military Championship 7s Tournament five consecutive years … prolific Eagle scholar-athlete earning 10 varsity letters while also emerging as cornerstone talent in establishing Eagle Rugby as the premiere high school program in Texas … 2003 TAPPS Male Athlete of the Year … retired from the active Army in October 2017 to accept a position with Palantir Technologies, a private American software and services company which specializes in big data analysis while continuing his military career with the National Guard … inducted into the St. Thomas Sports Hall of Fame.
+Served in the 2nd Ranger Battalion of the 75th Ranger Regiment, deployed to Iraq as a Stryker vehicle platoon leader, followed by three mission-specific Ranger engagements in Afghanistan … infantry officer and a rugby sevens coach in the U.S. Army World Class Athlete Program … assistant coach for the U.S. women’s rugby team at the 2016 Olympic Games in Rio de Janeiro … member of West Point ‘07 … two-time collegiate rugby All-American at West Point and a member of the Under-19 U.S. National Team … senior captain as Army collected three top-8 finishes at the USA Rugby National Collegiate Championship Tournament during his career … three-year captain as a six-year member of the Army Select-Side 7s team which won the U.S. Military Championship 7s Tournament five consecutive years … prolific Eagle scholar-athlete earning 10 varsity letters while also emerging as cornerstone talent in establishing Eagle Rugby as the premier high school program in Texas … 2003 TAPPS Male Athlete of the Year … retired from the active Army in October 2017 to accept a position with Palantir Technologies, a private American software and services company which specializes in big data analysis while continuing his military career with the National Guard … inducted into the St. Thomas Sports Hall of Fame.

 Frankie B. Mandola ‘65